developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 4. **Open the** `Provisioning.JSON` **file with a text editor**, and enter the server name, user credentials and any other necessary fields (as required by the EMM solution) in the appropriate section (see image, below). **TIP**: Information required for the `Provisioning.JSON` file is identical to that of the relevant QR code, if used.
 5. **Save the changes and copy the updated file** to the  `/EMM/install/` folder.
  <img alt="image" style="height:278px" src="JSON_code_EMM_Sample_3.PNG"/>
- _The `Provision.JSON` sample shows syntax for server URL, user name and password._
+ _The `Provision.JSON` sample showing server URL, user name and password fields.
+Syntax might vary by EMM solution_.
 <br>

 > **Note: File and folder names are case-sensitive**.